John Cooper Godbold: Federal judicial service

 Godbold was nominated by President Lyndon B. Johnson on June 28, 1966, to a seat on the United States Court of Appeals for the Fifth Circuit vacated by Judge Richard Rives.
 He was confirmed by the United States Senate on July 22, 1966, and received his commission the same day.
 He served as a board member of the Federal Judicial Center from 1976 to 1981.
-He served as Chief Judge in 1981.
-He was reassigned by operation of law to the United States Court of Appeals for the Eleventh Circuit on October 1, 1981.
-He served as Chief Judge and a member of the Judicial Conference of the United States from 1981 to 1986.
+He served as Chief Judge from February 2, 1981, until he was reassigned by operation of law to the newly formed United States Court of Appeals for the Eleventh Circuit on October 1, 1981.
+He then served as its Chief Judge until September 3, 1986, when he stepped down several days before Judge Paul Hitch Roney's eligibility for the chief judgeship was set to expire.
 He assumed senior status on October 23, 1987.
 He was Director of the Federal Judicial Center from 1987 to 1990.
 His service terminated on December 22, 2009, due to his death in Montgomery.

 Other service

-Concurrent with his federal judicial service, Godbold was a Professor of Law at the Cumberland School of Law at Samford University from 1990 until his death.
+Concurrent with his federal judicial service, Godbold was a professor of law at the Cumberland School of Law at Samford University from 1990 until his death.